Swarm navigation of cyborg-insects in unknown obstructed soft terrain: Discussion

 During the experiments, several other intriguing phenomena demonstrated the features of the proposed TGI control algorithm: \begin{itemize} \item The employment of free motions reduces entanglements among cyborgs, thus leading to a higher safety of the multi-cyborg system. \item The interactions among neighbors may facilitate a trapped cyborg to escape a difficult situation. \item Neighbors can help a cyborg recover from an overturn, which, in turn, enhances the robustness of a cyborg swarm. \end{itemize} These features are detailed as follows.

 First, the TGI control algorithm improves the safety of the multi-cyborg system by reducing entanglement between cyborgs.
 Our experiments showed that cyborgs instinctively avoid collisions with neighbors during free movement.
-However, when two cyborgs approached each other too closely and the separation rule from the conventional BOIDS algorithm (\textit{32}) was applied to stimulate the cyborgs to move away from each other, they failed to separate and instead became entangled.
+However, when two cyborgs approached each other too closely and the separation rule from the conventional BOIDS algorithm (\textit{30}) was applied to stimulate the cyborgs to move away from each other, they failed to separate and instead became entangled.
 Entanglement can lead to undesirable results, such as damage to the cyborgs.
 This problem was often encountered with the conventional control based on the BOIDS algorithm when neighbors became too close.
-As shown in Fig.~5a, entanglement occurred frequently (up to 23 times) under the BOIDS algorithm.
-The feasibility of using free motion to prevent entanglement is demonstrated in Fig.~5b and Fig.~5c.
-When the cyborgs approached each other, the BOIDS method tried to separate them by applying intensive stimulation, which proved to be unsuccessful (Fig.~5d).
-Conversely, the proposed TGI control exploited the free motion of the cyborgs, taking advantage of their innate behaviors to avoid entanglement (Fig.~5e).
-Fig.~5a shows that the entanglement frequency for cyborgs under the TGI control algorithm is significantly lower than that under the BOIDS algorithm.
+As depicted in Fig.~4a, the central line within the box indicates the median entanglement number, while the boundaries represent the 25th and 75th percentiles (lower and upper quartiles).
+The whiskers extend to the smallest and largest entanglement numbers within 1.5 times the interquartile range from the quartiles.
+This figure demonstrates that the proposed TGI algorithm reduces entanglements compared to the BOIDS algorithm.
+Fig.~4b depicts entanglements where multiple cyborgs overlap, whereas Fig.~4c shows closely positioned but non-entangling cyborgs.
+The feasibility of using free motion to prevent entanglement is demonstrated in Fig.~4d and Fig.~4e.
+When the cyborgs approached each other, the BOIDS method tried to separate them by applying intensive stimulation, which proved to be unsuccessful (Fig.~4d).
+Conversely, the proposed TGI control exploited the free motion of the cyborgs, taking advantage of their innate behaviors to avoid entanglement (Fig.~4e).